nasa/MiniWall/README.md

 ### Getting Started
-Visit the GitHub [MiniWall](https://nasa.github.io/MiniWall) Pages site for more information on how the MiniWall software works and how to us it.
+Visit the GitHub [MiniWall](https://nasa.github.io/MiniWall) Pages site for more information on how the MiniWall software works and how to use it.